berkeley-dsep-infra/datahub/docs/admins/howto/new-hub.rst

 Small courses (and some general usage courses) can use either or both of a shared nodepool and filestore to save money (Basic HDD filestore instances start at 1T).

+This is also a good time to determine if there are any specific software packages/libraries that need to be installed, as well as what language(s) the course will be using.
+This will determine which image to use, and if we will need to add additional packages to the image build.

 If you're going to use an existing nodepool and/or filestore instance, you can skip either or both of the following steps and pick back up at the ``cookiecutter``.